krishansubudhi/bash_llm/README.md

    ```
    pip install -r requirements.txt
    ```
 2. Create a .env file in the bash_llm root directory.
-Write this.
+Write openai key.
+[How to create a new key?](https://platform.openai.com/docs/quickstart/create-and-export-an-api-key)

     OPENAI_API_KEY=your_api_key_here

 3. Test `python main.py who are you?`